 Performance-based share unit ("PSU") awards are generally contingent on the achievement of predetermined performance goals over a performance period of three years as well as on the award holder's continuous employment until the vesting date.
 The PSUs are also indexed to the achievement of specified levels of total shareholder return versus a peer group over the performance period.
-Each PSU that is earned is settled with shares of the Group's ordinary shares following the completion of the performance period, unless the award holder elected to defer a portion or all of the award until retirement which would then be settled in cash.
+Each PSU that is earned is settled with shares of the Group's ordinary shares following the completion of the performance period.

 The fair value of each PSU is estimated on the date of grant using a Monte Carlo simulation that uses the assumptions noted in the following table.
 The risk-free interest rate for periods during the contractual life of the PSU is based on the U.S. Treasury yield curve in effect at the time of grant.
-For fiscal 2020, the expected volatility is based on the historical volatility of the Group's stock over the most recent three-year period as of the grant date.
-For fiscal 2019, the expected volatility is based on the historical volatility of the Group's stock since October 2016 blended with the historical volatility of certain peer companies' stock prior to October 2016 over the most recent three-year period as of the grant date.
+For fiscal years ended 2021 and 2020, the expected volatility is based on the historical volatility of the Group's stock over the most recent three-year period as of the grant date.

-Year Ended S eptember 30,
+Year Ended S September 30,

-2020 2019
+2021 2020

-Risk-free interest rate 1.60% 2.76%
+Risk-free interest rate 0.20% 1.60%

-Expected volatility of the Group's stock 21.80% 22.90%
+Expected volatility of the Group's stock 30.90% 21.80%

-A summary of the status of the Group's non-vested PSUs at September 30, 2020, and changes for the fiscal year then ended, is presented below:
+A summary of the status of the Group's non-vested PSUs at September 30, 2021, and changes for the fiscal year then ended, is presented below:

-Weighted Average Price Shares/Units Subject to PSU Non-vested, September 30, 2019 \$ 39.82 1,825,519 Granted 42.48 476,939 Vested 44.98 (515,975) Forfeited 38.87 (168,539) Non-vested, September 30, 2020 \$ 39.06 1,617,944
+Weighted Average Price Shares/Units Subject to PSU Non-vested, September 30, 2020 \$ 39.06 1,617,944 Granted 50.53 410,934 Vested 38.75 (789,129) Forfeited 41.86 (43,431) Non-vested, September 30, 2021 \$ 43.11 1,196,318

-At September 30, 2020, the Group had approximately \$25 million of total unrecognized compensation cost related to non-vested performance-based share unit awards granted for continuing operations which is expected to be recognized over a weighted-average period of 1.8 years.
+At September 30, 2021, the Group had approximately \$29 million of total unrecognized compensation cost related to non-vested performance-based share unit awards granted for continuing operations which is expected to be recognized over a weighted-average period of 1.8 years.

-13. EARNINGS PER SHARE
+14. EARNINGS PER SHARE